 1. Visit the beach

-Now some warning, be careful when you go for a dip in the North Sea.
+Now, here’s some warning: Be careful when you dip into the North Sea.
 The water temperature is typically only comfortable for swimming during the warmer months (June-September).
-Near Zandvoort Beach, flags will indicate whether visitors are permitted to enter the water.
+Near Zandvoort Beach, flags will indicate whether visitors can enter the water.

 When you see an orange windsock, you can swim without risk.
 The presence of a yellow flag indicates that there is some risk, whereas the presence of a red flag implies that you should not enter.